rs-station/careless/README.md

 `careless` supports custom variational likelihoods as well.
 These scaling models differ from the current neural network model inasmuch as their parameters may have their own prior distributions.

+Special metadata keys for scaling.
+`careless` will happy parse any existing metadata keys in the input Mtz(s).
+During configuration some new metadata keys will be populated that are useful in many instances.
+ - dHKL : The inverse square of the reflection resolution.
+Supplying this key is a convenient way to parameterize isotropic scaling.
+ - file_id : An integer ID unique to each input Mtz.

+### Considerations when choosing metadata.
+ - <b>Polarization correction</b> : Careless does not apply a specific polarization correction.
+   In order to be sure the model accounts for polarization, it is important to supply the x,y coordinates of each reflection observation.
+ - <b>Isotropic scaling</b> : This is easily accounted for by supplying the 'dHKL' metadata key.
+ - <b>Image scaling</b> : Most properly formatted Mtzs have a "Batch" column which contains a unique id for each image.

 <a name="wilson">1</a>: Wilson, A. J. C. “The Probability Distribution of X-Ray Intensities.”
 Acta Crystallographica 2, no. 5 (October 2, 1949): 318–21. https://doi.org/10.1107/S0365110X49000813.